kkernick/sb/docs/USAGE.md

 > `--shell` requires the use of `--dev`, which provides all devices to the sandbox.
 This can add considerable attack surface that may be unnecessary unless you need it.
 Additionally, it creates a fake `/etc/passwd` file to lie about the default shell `/usr/bin/sh`, which can conflict if you manually add the file (Which you shouldn't).

 * `--include` provides C/C++ system headers, such as for `clangd`
-* `--xdg-open` provides the `xdg-open` command to open files with the default handler outside the sandbox. *Not recommended*, modern applications should use the `OpenURI` portal instead.
 *  `--locale` provides the system local and localization settings.
 * `--hunspell` provides the hunspell dictionary for spell-checking.
 * `--git` provides Git.
 * `--hardened-malloc` provides and enforces the use of `libhardened-malloc`. *Strongly recommended*.
-* `--real-hostname` exposes the real hostname of the system.

 ### Integration and Configuration